kadena-docs/kadena-docs/docs/coding-projects/hello-world.md

    pact >
    ```

-4. Copy and paste the `helloWorld` module code into the terminla with the `pact >` prompt, then press return to load the module.
+4. Copy and paste the `helloWorld` module code into the terminal with the `pact >` prompt, then press Return on the keyboard to load the module.

    You should see that the module loads and the call to the `say-hello` function is executed with output similar to the following: